olegv142/esp32-eth-serial/README.md

 The code was built with esp-idf version 5.2.1.

 ## Notes on porting and code modifications
-- The WT32-ETH01 used in this project has external clock generator with clock enable pin.
+- The WT32-ETH01 used in this project has on-board clock generator with clock enable pin.
 Other platforms may not have such pin.
 One can run *idf.py menuconfig* to choose if clock enable pin is used.
 - More server sockets may be easily added to *main/tcp_server.c*.
 One can add yet another bridge socket with second UART if necessary.